Are Dryers Bad for the Environment? 6 Facts You Should Know

 Using high-energy appliances when the energy is sourced from non-renewable sources contributes to climate change.

-In 2020, a quarter of greenhouse gas emissions were traced back to electricity production.
+In the US, 25% of greenhouse gas emissions are caused by electricity production.

 While renewable energy is not exactly carbon-neutral, it is considerably greener.